There are as many ways of grieving as there are variations in people and their relationships.

-Swedish Edmonds is currently offering a unique program of one-on-one grief support by telephone with our trained peer volunteers.
-In our programs, we focus on two of the most effective ways to assist grieving people; education about grief and support.
+We want to make sure it isn’t a lonely journey.
+We want you to have someone to talk with who understands.
+For nearly 20 years Swedish has offered grief support to our community.
+Swedish is currently offering a unique program of grief support with our trained peer volunteers.
+In our programs, we focus on two of the most effective ways to assist grieving people: education about grief and support.

-For those who would appreciate additional education and support we offer two different series:
+For those who would appreciate additional education and support we offer two different series.

-If you have any questions about the program or would like to register your interest in one-on-one phone support or future online groups, please contact the Bereavement Office at 425-640-4404 or by email.
+We are also glad to offer grief information and referral to other grief support programs in our larger community, a list of local grief- and trauma-trained therapists in this area and other resources needed upon request.
+If you have any questions about the program or would like to register your interest in one-on-one phone support or online groups, please contact the Bereavement Office.
+Call 425-640-4404 or send us an email (please include your phone number).
 We are honored to support you in your grief.